 Identity theft crimes are on the rise in Washington D.C. and throughout the nation.
-While many incidents happen because of machines that steal card numbers and because of online hackers, there are still many incidents that happen because of papers and documents that are not disposed of properly.
-It is important to know what documents should be shred immediately or later.
+While many incidents happen because of machines that steal card numbers and because of online hackers, there are still many instances of identity theft that occur because papers and documents are not being disposed of correctly.

-Any personal mail that does not need to be saved can be shred.
-Letters, postcards or anything with a personal and return address should be shred.
-If you receive packages, tear off the labels to be shred.
-Invoices can be shred if the item is consumable and will be used quickly.
-Voided checks, ATM receipts, transcripts and any non-essential items with personally-identifiable information should be shred.
+Documents that are not of importance but contain personal information can be immediately destroyed.
+Any personal mail that does not need to be saved is ready for the shredder.
+That includes letters, postcards, or anything with a personal and return address.
+If you receive packages, remember to tear off the labels to be shredded as well.
+Invoices can be disposed of if the item is consumable and will be used quickly.
+Voided checks, ATM receipts, transcripts, and any non-essential items with personally-identifiable information should be sent through the shredder.

 There are some types of documents that should be shredded eventually, but not be discarded immediately.
 Bills for utilities, phone service, internet service, and other services should be saved until they are paid.
 For credit card statements, keep them only for 45 days before shredding.
 Bank statements, pay stubs, and medical statements should be saved for at least one year.
 Be sure to shred these documents after the year has passed.

 Papers that include medical records and are not just bills should be saved for five years.
 Save tax records and any home purchase or improvement records for seven years, and keep business-related property and tax records for 10 years.
 The IRS may opt to audit businesses and will request receipts and documents of expenditure proof for several retroactive tax periods.
 Life insurance policies vary in their coverage terms.
 For policies that have a specified period, save them for five years after the life of the policy ends.
 Save them even if a new policy is purchased or if the policy is renewed.
 Any warranties and insurance policies should be kept until they are void before shredding them.